joelouthan/Theologicus/src/confession-1689/1689-30-5-lord's-supper-outward-elements.md

 ## The Text

->1 Corinthians 11:27 (CSB) So, then, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sin against the body and blood of the Lord.
+>1 Corinthians 11:27 So, then, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sin against the body and blood of the Lord.

 ## The Chapter